 The following list identifies all 35 women with the Battalion at Fort Leavenworth.
 It includes those who have been confirmed by primary sources or were likely laundresses as they left Council Bluffs and a few others who may have been added along the way or at Santa Fe.
-It also includes women, most with large families who were initially left behind but met up with the Battalion at Fort Leavenworth and were likely not laundresses.
-The asterisk indicates those women who were not original laundresses but were designated as such at Santa Fe.
+It also includes women, most with large families who were initially left behind but met up with the Battalion at Fort Leavenworth and were likely not original laundresses.
+BY return refers to the Brigham Young (Church roster) and CA refers to the women who arrived in California.